Charles Busch: Early theatre years

 In his plays, Busch usually played the leading lady in drag.
 He has said, "Drag is being more, more than you can be.
 When I first started drag I wasn't this shy young man but a powerful woman.
 It liberated within me a whole vocabulary of expression.
 It was less a political statement than an aesthetic one."
 His camp style shows simultaneously send up and celebrate classic film genres.

 Busch has said, however, "I'm not sure what [campy] means, but I guess if my plays have elements of old movies and old fashioned plays, and I'm this bigger-than-life star lady, that's certainly campy.
 I guess what I rebelled against was the notion that campy means something is so tacky or bad that it's good, and that I just didn't relate to."
-Busch toured the country in a non-drag one-man show he wrote called Alone With a Cast of Thousands from 1978–84.
+Busch toured the country in a non-drag one-man show he wrote called Alone With a Cast of Thousands from 1978 to 1984.

 By 1984, Busch's performance bookings grew slim.
 He held various odd jobs, such as temporary office assistant, apartment cleaner, portrait artist "at bar mitzvahs", phone salesperson, shop manager, ice cream server, sports handicapper and artists' model.

 He thought perhaps that this last piece would be a skit put on in the Limbo Lounge, a performance space and gallery in the East Village in Manhattan.
 The skit was a hit and became Vampire Lesbians of Sodom (1984).